 Chase cuts from a shot of Gloria to a conversation that Paulie and Tony have about snakes while watching a nature program.
 Paulie says that snakes are both male and female simultaneously, and can therefore “fuck themselves.”
 (He’s wrong.
 This is a myth originating out of the fact that a snake’s gender cannot be discerned just by looking at it.)
-The key analogy here is that Gloria, like Paulie’s snakes, is intent on fucking herself.
-We learn in this episode (via Melfi) that Gloria tried to kill herself after her last relationship failed, and we will learn in an upcoming episode that Gloria has embarked on this new relationship with Tony because she wants to die by his hand.
+The key analogy here is that Gloria, like the snakes that Paulie talks of, is intent on fucking herself.
+We learn in this episode (via Melfi) that Gloria tried to kill herself after her last relationship failed, and we will learn in an upcoming episode that Gloria has embarked on this new relationship with Tony specifically because she wants to die by his hand.
 At the Bronx Zoo’s Reptile House, she quite literally uses Tony’s hand to fuck herself:

 Chase is beginning to draw a parallel between two sets of relationships here.
 Jackie and Gloria are each headed down a path of self-destruction, and Tony and Ralph will inadvertently aid each of them down this path.
 Chase juxtaposes two scenes in order to underscore the congruent geometry of these two relationships: